voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 But in liquid democracy, when 51% of voters choose the same delegate, exactly 51% of the voting power flows to them.
 And alternative candidates keep a voice proportional to their supporters.

-A liquid democracy can include many more voices than our current electoral system allows.
+This means that a liquid democracy can include many more perspectives than our current electoral system allows.

 ---------